Frequently Asked Questions about

 What questions do you ask in an interview?

-I ask over 100 questions in an interview but most are open ended so there are many follow-up questions based solely on a person’s response.
-I also encourage families to let me know if there are specific questions they would like asked, topics I should focus on or even areas I should avoid.
+I have a list of over 100 questions but most are open ended so there are many follow-up questions based on a person’s response.
+Prior to the interview, I encourage families to let me know if there are specific questions they would like asked, topics I should focus on or even areas I should avoid.

 Do you do genealogy research?

 No. My focus is on capturing the oral history – memories shared in one’s own words.
-While ancestry.com is a great resource, a parent or grandparent’s stories often add a whole new dimension!
+While ancestry.com is a great resource, a parent or grandparent’s stories will bring a family’s history to life!

 I see you list research in one of your packages.
 What type of research do you do?

-I often do light research for images that enhance a story, such as a photo of a parent’s childhood home or a school, church or temple they attended.
+I often do light research for images that enhance a story, such as a photo of their childhood home, school or church/temple they attended.

 Do you use professional equipment?